Search results for:

 PHP may need to upload large files, and there may come a time when you need to increase the size limit for your files.
 This is most common when using WordPress or another CMS and trying to upload a theme or plugin, or if you need to upload a large file to your account using a form.

-To log into the cPanel account, you can either access it through your web browser as follows:
+To log into the cPanel account, you can access it through your web browser using the following options:

 On the left of the page is an action box.
 Click the "Login to cPanel" link.